AncestorComposition/public/README.md

 Estimate the ancestor composition of your genome using DNA match segment data and information about common ancestors.

+#### Detailed Directions
+1. Open the notebook Ancestor_Composition_Solver in Google colab.
+2. Download matching segment data CSV files from [23andMe](https://www.23andme.com/), [MyHeritage](https://www.myheritage.com/), and/or [FamilyTree DNA](https://www.familytreedna.com/).
+3. For some of your matches (at least 25 - 300 individuals, for best results), identify the most recent common ancestor or ancestral couple that you share with the match.
+This can be done using MyHeritage "Theory of Relativity", Ancestry "ThruLines", FamilyTree DNA, or 23AndMe "Family Tree".
+Record this information in a "Common Ancestor" CSV file with five columns and a header row:
+    1)   "Match Name", a column for which each row contains the names of a matching individual as it appears in a matching segment CSV file.
+    2)  "Male Ancestor Name".
+Each row of this column contains the name of the most recent male ancestor that you share with the matching individual.
+    3)  "Male Ancestor #", the [ahnentafel number](https://en.wikipedia.org/wiki/Ahnentafel) of the common male ancestor.
+    4) "Female Ancestor Name".
+Each row of this column contains the name of the most recent female ancestor that you share with the matching individual.
+    5) "Female Ancestor #", the ahnentafel number of the common female ancestor.
+ 4. If there is both a "Male Ancestor #" and a "Female Ancestor #" in a given row, then it must be true that "Female Ancestor #" = "Male Ancestor #" + 1.
+5. Click on the folder icon to the left to expand the "Files" pane.
+ 6. Click the "Upload to session storage" button which will appear in the upper left to upload CSV files for match shared segments (from MyHeritage, FamilyTree DNA, and/or 23andMe) and the CSV file (from Step 2) with common ancestor information for some of your matches.
+7. Run the Ancestor Composition Solver.
+The results will be displayed in:
+    * An ideogram showing which regions of your chromosomes were inherited from specific ancestors.
+   *  A fan chart showing the percentage of your genome inherited from ancestors in each generation.
+8. You may export the results to a CSV file.

 ### FAQ
 1. How does this notebook preserve my privacy?
       * The CSV files that you upload are stored in a temporary private Google Colab workspace and are not available to others.